 It took 36 states to ratify the 19th amendment into law.
 In June of 2019, Marilyn Artus, will begin a 14 month road trip over 17 separate trips, traveling in order of ratification to all 36 states that ratified the amendment, to collaborate with a women artist in each state.
 Together they will create a flag with 36 stripes, one for each of the ratifying states.

 Each artist will publicly hand her the stripe representing her state and Marilyn will sew it onto the flag in her capital city.
 She will engage with each local community to provide a woman musician or performer the opportunity to participate in this celebration as well.
 The public will be invited to witness this performance and take a moment to remember this important anniversary.

+We hope this project provides a moment for all who participate, donate, or watch one of the 36 public flag sewing performances across the country, to celebrate this anniversary.
 This project is about moving forward.
 This project is not about Democrats or Republicans.
 It is about Americans and celebrating an important anniversary in our history and how we can encourage more women to be involved in our democracy.
-The year 2020 will be a presidential election year.
-It is sure to be a tough year full of negative politics.
-I hope that all who participate or witness this project will have a respite from the political mayhem that is sure to be swirling around us in 2020.The journey and the completed flag are a thank you and a visual love letter to the states that gave women the right to vote.
+The year 2020 will be our next presidential election year.
+It is sure to be a tough year full of negative politics.The journey and the completed flag are a thank you and a visual love letter to the states that gave women the right to vote.